Peter-Schorn/SpotifyAPI/README.md

 To get started, go to the [Spotify Developer Dashboard][2] and create an app.
 You will receive a client id and client secret.
 Then, click on "edit settings" and add a redirect URI.
 Usually, this should be a custom URL scheme that redirects to a location in your app.

 The next step is authorizing your app.
-This library supports two authorization methods:
+All requests to the Spotify web API—whether they require authorization scopes or not—require authorization This library supports two authorization methods:

 * [Authorization Code Flow][3]: Use this method if you need to access/modify user data, which requires [authorization scopes][5].
 It requires the user to login to their Spotify account in a browser and approve your app.
 * [Client Credentials Flow][4]: Use this method if you do NOT need to access/modify user data.
 In other words, you cannot access endpoints that require [authorization scopes][5].
 The advantage of this method is that it does not require any user interaction.